lukasreuter/metrocontroller/README.md

 ## Introduction

-When i first tried out Windows 8.1 i was a little bit dissapointed that it didn't support the Xbox360 controller for PC to navigating the new "Metro UI".
+When i first tried out Windows 8.1 i was a little bit disappointed that it didn't support the Xbox360 controller for PC to navigating the new "Metro UI".
-This little programm tries to remedy that and provides an easy way to control your PC with a XInput capable controller.
+This little program tries to remedy that and provides an easy way to control your PC with a XInput capable controller.
-While it is not intended to be used to input text, the most likely scenario would be an gameing rig or an multimedia inhouse box.
+While it is not intended to be used to input text, the most likely scenario would be a gaming rig or a in-house multimedia/streaming box.
 Ps.
-Yes i am well aware that Steam Big Picture mode does alot of things this app does, but it does not provide an way to interface with the metro apps of windows.
+Yes i am well aware that Steam Big Picture mode does a lot of things this app does, but it does not provide a convenient way to interface with the metro apps of windows.

 ## Checking out the Source